… what a brilliant trip that was. A great balance of challenge and relaxation. RS

 As importantly, we use ambient lodgings, ranging from simple Berber home-stays to impressive kasbah-style boutique hotels, enjoying their warm hospitality and freshly prepared food.
 Many often regard the food as a highlight of the tour.

 My knowledge of Morocco gained from researching and writing the guidebook means barely a day or a mile need be wasted getting to the places overlooked by most tourists, tours and other guidebooks.
 When things go awry and delays crop up, as they can do, I know the region well enough to reschedule the itinerary at the drop of a valve.
-Plus for this season the 4×4 will provide additional security.
 On this trip we’ll barely see other tourists and when we do stray into their territory the whole circus can be quite a shock.

-This tour is not a hardcore off-roading challenge, it is a relaxed but adventurous backroad trail ride through southern Morocco’s epic mountains and deserts.
+This tour is not a hardcore off-roading challenge, it is a relaxed but adventurous backroad trail ride through southern Morocco’s mountains and deserts.
 Please read that out loud to yourself to avoid disappointment.
-It makes the most of your time on and off the bike with the support of a group and a pickup, but you still need to be fit enough to be able handle a couple of rough hours off-roading.
+It makes the most of your time on and off the bike, but you still need to be fit enough to be able handle a couple of rough hours off-roading.